Is the Maldives really overrated? The myth of one-size-fits-all (Saturday Selection)

 3) Tourist attractions can be…attractive

 For some us, it’s easy to “punk rock” our travel.
 Before I go further, let me say that overtourism is real.
 Venice or Amsterdam in the middle of the Summer can be absolutely overwhelming for even the most crusty and crowd-tolerant…let alone local residents.
-I’m completely behind moving travel to shoulder or off-seasons, staying with local folks and finding more remote and less-visited parts of the world to enjoy as parts of many strategies to lighten the load of our travel footprint.
+I’m completely behind moving travel to shoulder or off-seasons, staying with local folks and finding more remote and less-visited parts of the world to enjoy as parts of a larger strategy to lighten the load of our travel footprint.

 That said, there’s also a tendency for some of us to avoid the most iconic experiences in the well-trodden corners of the planet simply because they are “touristy.”